coatespt/cursor-twitter/SESSION_NOTES.md

 A 3pk is just an ordered triple of hashes modulo C for some token or word.
 The hashes are each parameterized with a different value.
 This value of C is a configurable global parameter, but it is ordinarily somewhere around the cube root of one or two billion, which is the size of the key space.
 More on this later.

 As mentioned above, a global mapping of 3pk's to tokens, and tokens to 3pk's is maintained.
 If a 3pk corresponds to an existing token, it will always exist in this mapping.

-..
-If the 3pk hash range is 1000, that gives  3pk's a logical space of a billion different pseudo-random triples.
-There are only at most few million distinct words in the global computation at any one time, so there is a possibility of a collision for any given token.
+A 3pk hash range of 1000 gives the 3pk's a logical space of a billion different pseudo-random triples.
+There are only at most few million distinct words in the global computation at any one time, so there is always a possibility of a collision for any given token.
 However, as we will see later, collisions are neither frequent nor very harmful.

 The range can be increased to reduce this probablility farther, but there are computational costs to a larger range, so it's a trade-off.
 How to compute the optimal range size is an open question.

 ## The Busyword Processor Threads

 Each of the F busyword processors works the same way.

 The purpose of the frequency partitioning is to ensure that the background frequency of the tokens received by a busyword processor are appoximately equal.
-The equality is less approximate for higher frequency classes, so a set of F configurable values allow compensatory adjustments.
+The equality is less approximate for higher frequency classes, so a set of F configurable values allows compensatory adjustments.
 More on this elsewhere.

 The hashes from each 3pk are used to index into three corresponding arrays of counters of size C. (The array size is the same as the 3pk range.)
 One counter in each of the three arrays gets bumped for each incoming 3pk.